 - About 16 oz of mushrooms, give or take

 What can I serve this with?

 As previously stated, these little herbaceous and garlicky gems go well with anything.
 Here are a few ideas for you:

 If you plan on making this recipe, be sure to snap a photo and tag me on Instagram @killing__thyme!

 Beer Butter Mushrooms

-- Add the mushrooms to the skillet and toss to evenly coat them in butter.
+- Add the mushrooms to the skillet, then toss them to evenly coat them in melted butter.

-- Slowly pour in the beer, and bring to a simmer on medium-low heat.
+- Slowly pour the beer over the mushrooms and bring everything to a simmer on medium-low heat.

-- Add the fresh herbs, and kosher salt and cracked black pepper.
+- Stir in the fresh herbs, kosher salt, and cracked black pepper.

 - Let the mushrooms cook for about 25-30 minutes or until all of the mushrooms have soaked up all of the liquid, stirring occasionally.